hackclub/winter/Shawn Malluwa.md

 ### Plan
 Unlike the other two, this project is designed entirely by ourselves. after scouring for the best deals, Shawn and Jaylan put together a component list.
 Next, Shawn will design a custom case on a budget, and print the components.
-We will then all meet to assemble the case and PC, and get either windows 10 or linux(Mint XFCE) up and running.
+We will then all meet to assemble the custom case and PC, and get either windows 10 or linux(Mint XFCE) up and running.

 If a detailed rundown of pc building is necessary:
 1) we will insert the processor into the motherboard, and clean the IHS surface.
 We will apply thermal paste, and install the CPU cooler (which we will have cleaned).